Skip to Content

 TypeHow to createDescription

 HeartbeatUI (Add Schedule)Day/time-window + interval based.
-Agent wakes at regular intervals within the active window
+Agent wakes within the active window, self-paced around a baseline interval

 Recurring (cron)Agent schedule_create tool onlyUTC cron expression.
 Precise daily/weekly/hourly timing